silentsignal/burp-log4shell/README.md

 If you'd like to scan only for Log4j (and not other things such as XSS or SQLi), this plugin makes it possible.

-By following any of the instruction sets below, the the scanner will only perform Log4Shell checks on all insertion points if the scan configuration created as a result is used.
+By following any of the instruction sets below, the scanner will only perform Log4Shell checks on all insertion points if the scan configuration created as a result is used.